Uncharted Waters: Selling a New Product Robustly

-The results have concrete implications for the sale of different kinds of new products.
-Some are \emph{revolutionary}, such as the iPhone and the 3D printer.
-Others are \emph{evolutionary}---incremental improvements on existing products—like smart thermostats and energy-saving light bulbs.
-Still others are \emph{alternatives to existing products}, offering revolutionary features but sacrificing some existing functionality.
+The results also offer an explanation for why different kinds of new products warrant different information provision policies.
+Some products are \emph{revolutionary}, such as the iPhone and the 3D printer.
+Others are \emph{evolutionary} --- incremental improvements on existing products --- such as smart thermostats and energy-saving light bulbs.
+Still others are ``trade-off products'': they offer substantial benefits along new dimensions while sacrificing some familiar functionality.
 Portable wireless speakers, for instance, provide greater convenience but at the expense of sound quality.
-In this context, search cost can be interpreted as a measure of how easily a consumer can identify the best alternative available on the market.
-For evolutionary products, search costs are typically low because these products differ only marginally from existing ones, making comparisons straightforward.
-In contrast, alternatives to existing products tend to have higher search costs, as their fundamental differences make it significantly harder for consumers to determine the most suitable outside option.
+One interpretation of search cost is that it captures the difficulty of identifying and evaluating the best available alternative.
+Evolutionary products are relatively easy to compare with existing alternatives because they differ only marginally, whereas products involving less familiar trade-offs are harder to compare.

-Consequently, for evolutionary products, noisy information provision is optimal.
-This could include offering short trial periods, limiting features available in free trials, or providing succinct product descriptions.
-In contrast, for alternatives to existing products, it is optimal to provide full information, clearly dividing consumers into ``lovers'' and ``haters,'' and targeting only the former.
-Examples of such policies include extended trial periods, money-back guarantees, or hassle-free returns with long return windows.
-For revolutionary products, the market typically exhibits sufficient confidence.
-My results thus predict that an optimal information provision strategy would cultivate a group of ``die-hard fans,'' while other potential consumers receive only noisy signals.
-Hence, my findings may help explain the wide variety of information provision policies observed among new products.
+Under this interpretation, evolutionary products favor less decisive information provision, such as short trial periods or free trials with limited features.
+In contrast, trade-off products favor more decisive information provision, which distinguishes consumers for whom the product is a good fit from those for whom it is not and allows the seller to target the former.
+Policies such as extended trial periods and comprehensive demonstrations can serve this role.
+For revolutionary products that already look highly promising before detailed product-fit information is provided, it is attractive to give some consumers a clear indication that the product is a strong fit while leaving others with less decisive impressions.
+These patterns may help explain the variety of information provision policies observed among new products.